viksit/pmarca_generator/README.md

-# pmarca_generator
+# The @pmarca Tweet Generator
-A deep neural network that generates tweets based on @pmarca's twitter account
+Neural network that generates tweets based on what Marc Andreesen has tweeted about recently

 ## What kind of network?
 A simple 2 layer stacked LSTM, trained on a GPU.